Austria–Serbia relations

 Austria and Serbia maintain diplomatic relations established in 1874 between the Austria-Hungary and the Principality of Serbia.
 From 1918 to 2006, Austria (as a successor state of the Austria-Hungary) maintained relations with the Kingdom of Yugoslavia, the Socialist Federal Republic of Yugoslavia (SFRY), and the Federal Republic of Yugoslavia (FRY) (later Serbia and Montenegro), of which Serbia is considered shared (SFRY) or sole (FRY) legal successor.

 History

+The history of relations between the two countries goes back to end of the Middle Ages, migration of ethnic Serbs towards Austrian lands was caused by expansion of the Ottoman Empire.
+Exiled members of Serbian noble families were welcomed by Habsburg rulers, who granted them new possessions.
+In 1479, emperor Friedrich III granted castle Weitensfeld in Carinthia to exiled members of Branković dynasty of Serbia.

+During the period of Ottoman–Habsburg wars from 16th to 18th century, Austrian policy towards Serbs was marked by special interests, related to complex political situation in various regions of the expanding Habsburg monarchy.
+Emperor Leopold I issued several charters (1690, 1691, 1695) to Eastern Orthodox Serbs, who sided with Habsburgs during the Vienna War (1683-1699), granting them religious freedom in the Habsburg Empire.

+Serbian Orthodox patriarch Arsenije III visited Vienna on several occasions, and died there in 1706.
+Serbian Orthodox metropolitan Isaija Đaković, who visited Austrian capital on several occasions since 1690, also died in Vienna, in 1708.
+Later Serbian Orthodox metropolitans Isaija Antonović (d.
+1749) and Mojsije Putnik (d.
+1790) also died i Vienna.

+During the 18th and 19th century, new communities of ethnic Serbs were developing in major Austrian cities, consisting mainly of merchants, officers and students, who were under the spiritual jurisdiction of the Serbian Orthodox Metropolitanate of Karlovci.
+Among prominent Serbs who came to live permanently in the imperial capital were Atanasije Dimitrijević Sekereš (d.
+1794 in Vienna), philologist Vuk Karadžić (since 1813, until his death in 1864) and various other officials, merchants and representatives of Serbian intelligentsia.

-The history of relations between the two countries goes back to the Great Turkish War, Habsburg-occupied Serbia (1686–91) and Great Serb Migrations (formation of Military Frontier and building of Petrovaradin Fortress), to the era when the Kingdom of Serbia (1718–1739) had been a province of the Habsburg monarchy, and the last Austro-Turkish War (1787–91) at the time of Habsburg-occupied Serbia (1788–92).
+The Great Turkish War, Habsburg-occupied Serbia (1686–91) and Great Serb Migrations (formation of Military Frontier and building of Petrovaradin Fortress), to the era when the Kingdom of Serbia (1718–1739) had been a province of the Habsburg monarchy, and the last Austro-Turkish War (1787–91) at the time of Habsburg-occupied Serbia (1788–92).

 Foreign relations, as such, date from the proclamation of the Austrian Empire in 1804 and the formation in 1817 of the Principality of Serbia, an autonomous state within the Ottoman Empire.
 The Habsburg recognized the independence of Serbia and established diplomatic relations in 1874, supported by the Treaty of Berlin (1878).